secretstartups/handbook/sites/handbook/source/handbook/marketing/localization/index.html.md

 #### Process for requesting a review via Smartling

-For some languages, a review step is built within the translation process in Smartling.
+For some languages, a review step is built within the translation process in [Smartling](/handbook/marketing/marketing-operations/smartling).
 We have internal reviewers that are trained on Smartling to review and send back to the translators if there are any issues.

 Languages that the Smartling step is enabled for:

 1. German
 1. Russian

-Internal reviewers for these languages that willl review via smartling:
+Internal reviewers for these languages that will review via Smartling:

 | Language | Reviewers |
 | -------- | --------- |